canvasxyz/canvas/docs/6-networking.md

 - `lastSeen` is the milliseconds since the last heartbeat from this peer.
 - `topics` is the list of topics the peer is subscribed to.

-To get a list of other online users, you should filter the list of peers down to those where `peer.env === 'browser'`.
+To get a list of other online users, filter the list of peers down to those where `peer.env === 'browser'`.

 To only show peers when they have proactively sent a heartbeat, filter the list with `peer.lastSeen !== null`.
-This will cause your list of online peers to fill from scratch when you start the application, as if you were starting a BitTorrent client or P2P node.

-By default, we try to load peers from other peers' presence cache, so that you can see a list of recently active peers.
+This will cause your list of online peers to fill from scratch when you start the application.
+(By default, we try to load peers from other peers' presence cache, so that you can see a list of recently active peers immediately.)

 ## Listing online peers across applications